BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 - Slightly to the northeast of the pile of Poké Balls, you'll find a hidden *Purple Shard*.
 - Around the oasis in the bottom right corner, you can find a hidden *Sitrus Berry*, *Dusk Ball*, and *Relic Copper*.
 - Just before the Sugiline Cave on the east side of the desert you'll find an area with a lot of cacti and bushes.
 Nearby are 3 hidden *Green Shards*.
+- Straight to the left, you'll find a small grove of wide trees near a train track.
+You'll find a hidden *Escape Rope*.
+- Up and left from here is a patch of green containing another hidden *Green Shard*.
+- Follow the nearby tracks straight down to find a hidden *Fire Stone*.
-- Straight up from here, follow the wall up and to the right.
+- Go up and you hug the right wall, past Sugiline Cave.
 Near the dead trees, we can find a hidden *Purple Shard*.
 - Continue north and slightly left from here.
 In a green patch with bushes and a cactus you can find another hidden *Purple Shard*.
 Following the nearby tracks left, you'll find a hidden *Ultra Ball*.
 - Slightly up and to the right, you'll find a hidden *Burn Heal* in a statue head at the base of a mountain and a hidden *Big Pearl* in a bush to the right.
 - In the northeast corner of the map, you'll find a hidden *Escape Rope* and *X Accuracy*.
 - Left from here, in a rock beneath a hill, you can find a hidden *Purple Shard*.
 - Go left from here.
 Nearby the train cars, you can find a hidden *Blue Shard* in a rock.
 - Continue going farther to the left.
 Just before the final vertical train tracks is a rock containing a hidden *Awakening*.
-- Near the dead center of the desert, you'll find a small grove of trees near a train track.
-You'll find a hidden *Escape Rope*.
-- Up and left from here is a patch of green containing another hidden *Green Shard*.
-- Follow the nearby tracks straight down to find a hidden *Fire Stone*.

 Phew!
 That's everything we can grab in the Greater Tourmaline Desert.